 As you know, in my OtoNeurology clinic, I see a large number of gait and balance patients here in Southern California and I require the support of several outpatient and home health physical therapy groups to manage my patients’ complex needs for rehabilitation and fall risk reduction.
 I would like to emphasize that, if any physical therapist has the opportunity to study with Kim, I believe their patient’s clinical outcomes may significantly improve.

-Dr. Kimberley Bell is one of the specialized physical therapists that I have been working with since 2006.
+Dr. Kimberley Bell is one of the specialized physical therapists that I have been working with.

-We have been referring patients back and forth for several years now.
+We have been referring patients back and forth for several years now, since 2006.